Jeff Cobb: Early career (2009–2014)

 Cobb began professional wrestling in 2009 training and working for Action Zone Wrestling in Hawaii.
 He was given the name "Mr. Athletic".
 He won the AZW Heavyweight Title a record setting three times.
 He made appearances for many independent promotions in Northern California such as All Pro Wrestling, Supreme Pro Wrestling, Pro Wrestling Bushido, Fighting Spirit Pro, Phoenix Pro Wrestling and PREMIER Wrestling, where he held their heavyweight championship for 427 days.
 In September 2014, he received a tryout at the WWE Performance Center.

 Lucha Underground (2015–2019)

 Cobb signed to Lucha Underground in 2015.
 He debuted for the promotion on March 22, 2016, under a mask and the ring name "The Monster" Matanza Cueto, the storyline brother of Dario Cueto, winning the Lucha Underground Championship in his first match.
 Matanza remained undefeated until April 9, 2016, when he was pinned by Rey Mysterio in an Aztec Warfare match, losing the Lucha Underground Championship in the process.

 His character was killed off in the fourth season, which aired in 2018.
-Despite this, it was reported in April 2019 that Cobb was seeking legal action to be released from his Lucha Underground contract.
+On April 29, 2019, it was reported that Cobb was seeking legal action to be released from his Lucha Underground contract.
 This came after similar motions from others on the show, including King Cuerno and Joey Ryan.
-More days later, it would be confirmed that he had been released from the company.
+On May 1, it was confirmed that Cobb was released from the company.